bjss-data-academy/data-engineering-fundamentals/medallion-architecture.md

 - Clean
 - Augment

 _Filtering_ data means removing parts we know we will not need.
 We know that raw data comes from anywhere we can get it, in any format we can obtain.
 Clearly, this data is not formatted for our specific purpose.
-It will both include irrlevant (to us) data, and be missing pieces of critical importance.
+It will both include irrelevant (to us) data.
+At the same time, raw data will be missing pieces of critical importance.

 ![Shows irrelevant data items being filtered out](/images/filtering.png)